tonHS/Canadian-Crime-Trends/README.md

 An interactive data visualization webpage analyzing crime statistics in Canada from 1998 to 2024, with live data sourced directly from Statistics Canada.

+Cautionary disclaimer: Don't rely on these numbers for anything material.
+Do your own reserach and check with experts.
+This is an exploratory dashboard project only.

 ## Overview

 This project presents a comprehensive analysis of Canadian crime trends across multiple dimensions.
 While overall crime severity has declined significantly since the turn of the century (-34.5% from 1998 to 2024), the data reveals concerning growth in specific categories including organized crime (+207.8% since 2016), cybercrime (+509.6% since 2014), and violent crime severity (steadily increasing since 2014).